Chesterfield (1791 ship): Career

 Chesterfield, of 180 tons (bm), first appeared in Lloyd's Register in 1791 with P. Oke, master, Thomas York, owner, and trade Halifax, Nova Scotia–Portsmouth.
 This data continued unchanged into the 1795 volume.
 However, from 1793 Lloyd's Register also showed Chesterfield, of 180 tons burthen, built in America.
 Her master was M.B.Alt, her owner, Duncan, and her trade London–Southern Fishery.
 She had in 1791 undergone coppering and a good repair.

 1st whaling voyage (1792–1794): Captain Matthew Bowles Alt sailed from England on 21 July 1792.
 In October Chesterfield was at the Kerguelen Islands.

 Chesterfield arrived at Port Jackson on 18 November 1792 from the Cape of Good Hope to refit.
 She sailed on 19 April 1793 for Bengal.

 In April 1793 Lieutenant Governor Francis Grose chartered Chesterfield for £120 to take provisions and personnel to Norfolk Island.

 Chesterfield sailed in company with Indiaman Shah Hormuzier, William Bampton, master.

-Between June and id-July the two vessels sailed in the Torres Strait for some months,looking for a way to he East Indies.
-During this period Captain Alt named a group of islands the Chesterfield Islands.
+Between June and mid-July, the two vessels sailed in the Torres Strait for some months, looking for a way to the East Indies.
+During this period, Captain Alt named a group of islands the Chesterfield Islands.